Complex Langevin and other approaches to the sign problem in quantum many-body physics: The Langevin method for real and complex variables

-\item {\it Dynamic stabilization}~\cite{Aarts:2016qhx, Lattice2016AttanasioJager, Lattice2017AttanasioJager, Attanasio2019} was developed to further aid with the excursion problem.
-The essential idea of this approach is to add a term to the Langevin drift $K$ in the schematic form \beq K \to -D S + i \alpha_{DS} M, \eeq where $-D S$ is the standard CL drift, $\alpha_{DS}$ is a control parameter, and $M$ acts only in the non-SU(3) directions and grows rapidly with the distance from the SU(3) manifold.
-The above modification to the Langevin evolution cannot be derived from the action but it vanishes in the continuum limit and prevents large excursions into the complex plane.
+where $\alpha_{\rm DS}$ is a control parameter and $M$ acts only in the non-$SU(3)$ directions.
+The latter is chosen such that it grows rapidly with the distance from the $SU(3)$ manifold, thereby suppressing contributions with large deviations from the target manifold.
+Although this modification to the Langevin evolution cannot be derived from the action itself, it can be shown to vanish in the continuum limit.

+\item {\it Regulators -- } The idea behind a regulator, similar to the above presented strategies, is to suppress terms far from the original configuration space.
+The approach is similar in nature to DS and first appeared in a nonrelativistic application, namely Ref.~\cite{PRD95094502}, and was further discussed more recently in Ref.~\cite{PhysRevD.99.014512}.